 FUNDAMENTALS OF PLANT-BASED CUISINE

-Focusing on fundamental culinary techniques and criteria for selecting quality ingredients, this course will offer an introduction to the foundation for preparing health-supportive, whole-foods cuisine.
+Focusing on fundamental culinary techniques and criteria for selecting quality ingredients, this plant-based course will offer an introduction to the foundation for preparing health-supportive, whole-foods cuisine.

 Knife skills training.